 End Game takes Legacy into darkly pessimistic terrain, suitable for games where the Fall didn’t represent rock bottom and the survivors are going to find it gets yet darker before the dawn, if a dawn even comes at all.
 Perhaps the Fall was just the opening onslaught of a continuing disaster, perhaps people are still carrying around the grudges and mistrust that made it happen in the first place, perhaps the collapse of social restraints has been a boon to the worst of humanity’s impulses – however you want to spin it, in a campaign making heavy use of End Game things are going from bad to worse and human extinction is very much on the table.

 You could even end up with a campaign that uses both.
 For instance, I reckon you could have both books sat there in effect as a promise and a threat: if the Families and Characters of your Legacy campaign successfully steer the world towards a brighter future, then in the next generation and for as long as the future seems to be continuing on a broadly upward trajectory you can bring the options in The Engine of Life into play.
 If they steer the world towards the pit, the options in End Game may become available in the next generation, which would of course tend to reinforce the downward spiral just as the options in The Engine of Life help reinforce the progress that the past generations made.

-I have no problem with having my name showing up in the credits for these games at all, and probably wouldn’t even if I didn’t know Jay and Liz and other UFO Press contributors in real life.
+I have no problem with having my name showing up in the credits for these games at all, and probably wouldn’t even if I didn’t know Minerva and Liz and other UFO Press contributors in real life.